-As well as attending the “Solti Te Kanawa Accademia” program in Tuscany, Italy where she worked with both Maestro Richard Bonynge and Dame Kiri Te Kanawa, Natalie has worked with Maestra Renata Scotto in her 2010 Tampa Masterclass and participated in The American Institute of Music (AIMS) in Graz, Austria, where she won first place and was also awarded the audience vote in the 49th Meistersinger Competition Finals.
+As well as attending the “Solti Te Kanawa Accademia” program in Tuscany, Italy, where she worked with both Maestro Richard Bonynge and Dame Kiri Te Kanawa, Natalie has worked with Maestra Renata Scotto in her Tampa Masterclass and participated in The American Institute of Music (AIMS) program in Graz, Austria, where she won first place and was also awarded the audience vote in the 49th Meistersinger Competition Finals.

-On her return to Australia she was awarded first place in The Italian Opera Foundation competition which enabled her to spend a year in Italy studying with soprano, Mirella Freni in her studio at the Accademia of Bel Canto in Modena, Italy.
+On her return to Australia she was awarded first place in The Italian Opera Foundation competition, which enabled her to spend a year in Italy studying with soprano, Mirella Freni in her studio at the Accademia of Bel Canto in Modena, Italy.
 Following this Natalie was invited as a Guest Artist to cover the title role of Gluck’s Armide for the joint Lindemann / Juilliard Production in New York, USA.

-Natalie is now a principal artist with Opera Australia where her roles have included Mimì (La Bohème), Desdemona (Otello), Micaëla (Carmen), Annina (La Traviata) and High Priestess (Aida) and covering Elisabetta in Don Carlos.
-She has also performed Mimì and the role of Marguerite (Faust) for West Australian Opera, Micaëla for Sugi Opera Company, Korea and a recital at The Concourse, Chatswood, to mark the 100th Anniversary of the Armenian Genocide.
+Natalie has been a principal artist with Opera Australia since 2013, where her roles have included Mimì (La Bohème), Desdemona (Otello), Micaëla (Carmen), Amelia Grimaldi (Simon Boccanegra), Eva (Meistersinger von Nurnberg) and the title role of Aida (Aida).
+She also performed the role of Mimì (La Bohème), and the role of Marguerite (Faust) for West Australian Opera, Micaëla (Carmen) for Sugi Opera Company in Korea, Mimi (La Bohème) for Hanoi Opera in Vietnam and created, directed and performed the classically theatrical event “An Armenian Journey” at The Concourse, Chatswood, to mark the 100th Anniversary of the Armenian Genocide.